Building B2B Thought Leadership: An 8-Step Playbook

 Ready for the next phase?

-PHASE II: Content batching
+PHASE II: Content Batching

 All the planning is done.
 You know what you’re going to talk about.
 It’s now time to actually produce your content (aka, 48 Hours to Industry Influence)!